hugcis/hybrid-nca-evocraft/README.md

 Our algorithm is based on Neural Cellular Automata (NCA), a CA-based neural network model inspired by morphogenesis.
-We train a NCA to grow different patterns from various seeds (or "genomes").
+We train a NCA to grow different patterns from various seeds (or "genomes") in 2 or 3 dimensions.
 Once the training is done, we load the model in Minecraft and have players modify the genomes.
 They can be mutated or merged to create an endless stream of novel growing patterns.
 The resulting patterns depend both on the genome and the growth rules learned by the NCA, which can be unpredictable and surprising.

 The repository contains link to pre-trained models in 2D and 3D as well as Colab notebooks links to train you own NCA.